verath/hacky-easter-2019/04-Disco2/README.md

              // my things
 ```

-With those changes we end up with what looks like something stright out of the game
+With those changes we end up with what looks like something straight out of the game
 [Antichamber](http://www.antichamber-game.com/):

 ![only_disco_ball.png](only_disco_ball.png)